Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2014/11/mehr-energieeffizienz-und-intensivierte-energieforschung-im-eth-bereich.md

 In spite of this growth, the Federal Council reports that the ETH Domain’s energy consumption per capita has fallen and its energy efficiency level has increased.
 According to the ETH Domain’s energy efficiency targets, it is aiming to improve its efficiency by at least 20 per cent by 2020 compared to 2006.

-## Energy research: a core area of expertise

 The ETH Domain has already seen a 15 per cent improvement in energy efficiency between 2006 and 2013, thanks to initiatives such as the construction of the new Swiss National Supercomputing Centre (CSCS) in Lugano, which is one of the most energy-efficient data centres in the world.

 In terms of energy research, the ETH Domain is making targeted investments in training and education, science and the direct transfer of technology into industry.
 As well as introducing new study programmes and research projects, the Federal Council has stated that the ETH Domain will play a leading role in establishing the new national competence centres for energy research.